Anurag07264/Sign-Language-Recognition-model/README.md

 * The model accuracy can be further improved by using more sophisticated machine learning models or techniques.
 * Consider exploring additional features like sentence recognition or sign disambiguation to enhance the system's capabilities.

-This README file provides a detailed overview of the project, its functionalities, and execution instructions.
-Feel free to adjust the content to match your specific implementation details and preferences!